vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-ignore-var`

 This annotation is used to ignore the `@var` annotation written in the same docblock.
 Some IDEs don't fully understand complex types like generics.
-To take advantage of such IDE's auto-completion, you may sometimes want to use explicit `@var` annotations even when psalm can infer the type well enough.
+To take advantage of such IDE's auto-completion, you may sometimes want to use explicit `@var` annotations even when psalm can infer the type just fine.
 This weakens the effectiveness of type checking in many cases since the explicit `@var` annotation overrides the types inferred by psalm.
 As psalm ignores the `@var` annotation which is co-located with `@psalm-ignore-var`, IDEs can use the type specified by the `@var` for auto-completion, while psalm can still use its own inferred type for type checking.

 ```php
 <?php